less/less-docs/content/features/mixin-guards.md

-> Conditional mixins

 Guards are useful when you want to match on _expressions_, as opposed to simple values or arity.
 If you are familiar with functional programming, you have probably encountered them already.

-In trying to stay as close as possible to the declarative nature of CSS, LESS has opted to implement conditional execution via **guarded mixins** instead of `if`/`else` statements, in the vein of `@media` query feature specifications.
+In trying to stay as close as possible to the declarative nature of CSS, Less has opted to implement conditional execution via **guarded mixins** instead of `if`/`else` statements, in the vein of `@media` query feature specifications.

 Let's start with an example: